 The Cat-Fox Is Real, And Here Are The Pictures To Prove It

-A new species, possibly a cross-breed between a cat and a fox, has recently been spotted on the island of Corsica.
+A new species has been spotted on the island of Corsica.
 According to CNN, wildlife rangers from France’s National Hunting and Wildlife Office have identified 16 of the animals prowling the island.

 As far as looks go, the cat-foxes are remarkably distinct looking mammals.
 They are slightly bigger than a domestic cat, with ringed tails, and substantial canine teeth which the cat-fox uses to hunt at night.